Banana Pudding Cupcakes

 My mouth is watering just thinking about it.
 The best part was digging in and getting a bite with all the layers together and just letting it savor in your mouth.
 Oh, so perfect under the souths summer sun.
 I love all the textures this dessert brings.
 Not to mention, the cool and creamy taste.

 I designed these banana pudding cupcakes after his delicious dessert and in remembrance of my sweet grandfather.

 I used my favorite vanilla cupcake recipe and put a delicious Nilla wafer at the bottom of each cupcake liner before scooping in the batter.

-I make a really easy pastry cream and have it scaled perfectly for just the right amount for 12 cupcakes.
-It’s topped with fluffy vanilla buttercream and garnished with a caramelized banana making this a great retro redo into yummy Banana Pudding Cupcakes.
+I make a really easy vanilla pastry cream and have it scaled perfectly for just the right amount for 12 cupcakes.
+Additionally, it’s topped with fluffy vanilla buttercream and garnished with a caramelized banana making this a great retro redo into yummy Banana Pudding Cupcakes.

 I have to admit, it taste just like the dessert, all in a few wonderful bites.
 I like the cupcake version because it allows a little discipline here in just having one cupcake and not half of the pan of dessert!

 It instantly takes me back to my grandfather’s kitchen and so many sweet memories of him and this dessert.
 He always had banana pudding waiting for me when I visited.

 - Chocolate Fudge Sundae Cupcakes

 - Chocolate Cupcake Heaven